MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 Windows also includes PowerShell and Bash, and third-party command shells are also available for Windows and may be configured as the default shell for a server.

 To set the default command shell, first confirm that the OpenSSH installation folder is on the system path.
-For Windows, the default installation folder is SystemDrive:WindowsDirectory\System32\openssh.
+For Windows, the default installation folder is %systemdrive%\WindowsDirectory\System32\openssh.
-The following command shows the current path setting, and add the default OpenSSH installation folder to it.
+The following command shows the current path setting, and adds the default OpenSSH installation folder to it.

 Command shell | Command to use
 ------------- | --------------